haani1224/haani1224/README.md

 * 🌍  I'm based in Johor Bahru
 * ✉️  You can contact me at [lubnaahr24@gmail.com](mailto:lubnaahr24@gmail.com)
-* 🧠  I'm learning Computer Science, Major in Data Engineering
+* 🌱  I’m currently learning Computer Science, Majoring in Data Engineering
 * ⚡  My interests are in database management, scripting, and programming.

 ### Skills